LemesoftNostalgic/sprint-o-matic/README.md

 * Automatic creation of terrain descriptions for real sprint maps
 * Automatic creation of higher quality spring maps from geometric data
-* Editor for kand-crafted tracks/events for a given map
+* Editor for hand-crafted tracks/events for a given map

 ## Misc topics